-How to create a mini wild flower meadow
+how to create a mini wild flower meadow

 Make sure the seed mix you choose has the right ones relevant to your soil type.

-If you’re combining flowers with grasses, or flowering up an area of exiting grass, you need to reduce the strength of the grasses.
+If you’re combining flowers with grasses, or flowering up an area of existing grass, you need to reduce the strength of the grasses.
 It’s key to introduce Yellow Rattle.
 This is a hemiparasite, which fixes its roots onto the root system of an adjacent grass and extracts the water and minerals it needs.
 This weakens the grass and hence the competition, allowing more delicate and often more colourful and interesting wild flowers to thrive.

 Clear the ground.

 If on a small scale, dig out the coarse-leaved grasses such as Cock’s-foot, Couch Grass and Perennial Rye Grass.
 If on a large scale, consider spraying these off before you start.
-They out compete the more delicate-growing wild flowers.
+They out-compete the more delicate-growing wild flowers.
 Also make sure the area is as free of coarse-leaved grasses and robust-quick growing weeds such as thistles and docks before you sow.

-Rotavate and then rake over to ensure a fine-ish tilth and water (if necessary).
+Rotavate and then rake over to ensure a fine-ish tilth, and water if necessary.

-Direct sow your seed (at a seed density recommended by the seed supplier.)
+Direct sow your seed (at a seed density recommended by the seed supplier).

-Leave the hay where it falls for a week, turning it over a couple of times as it dries to help the wild flower seeds drop back down into the soil.
+Leave the hay where it falls for a week, turning it over a couple of times as it dries, to help the wild flower seeds drop back down into the soil.

 Gather seed of the wild flowers you see and like in your local areas of grassland as well as lots of Yellow Rattle.
 You’ll need permission from the land-owner.
 Gather the heads, or just knock the seeds into a brown envelope or paper bag.
-Leave them somewhere cool but airy, to dry a little more before sowing.
+Leave them somewhere cool but airy to dry a little more before sowing.

 Scarify a few patches through the area and scatter the seed.
 Yellow Rattle needs to be sown in the autumn.